 I’m so excited to share this recipe with y’all today!
-Around this time last year, I posted my beloved No-Bake Chewy Granola Bars, which my family adores and which went on to become a reader favorite.
+Awhile back, I posted my beloved No-Bake Chewy Granola Bars, which my family adores and which went on to become a reader favorite.
 After all, they’re easy to make, customizable, and downright delicious.
-The only downside to those granola bars, however, is that they get pretty soft if they’re not kept chilled…which makes them great for eating straight out of the fridge but not-so-great for throwing in your purse or diaper bag as a convenient snack.
+The only downside to that recipe, however, is that they get pretty soft if they’re not kept chilled.
+This makes them great for eating straight out of the fridge but not-so-great for throwing in your purse or diaper bag as a convenient snack.

 The Oats & Honey Granola Bars that I’m sharing today, though, don’t need to be refrigerated.
 More along the lines of crunchy Nature’s Valley-type granola bars, these baked treats not only travel beautifully, but they’re loaded with oats and pure honey goodness!

-These granola bars are not soft and chewy, but they’re not rock-hard crunchy either.
+These snacks are not soft and chewy, but they’re not rock-hard crunchy either.
 Rather, I would consider them to be firm and moderately crunchy.
-Don’t mistake that for crumbly, though…I’ve actually been extremely pleased with how well they hold together, even in the backpacks of a rough-and-tumble PreK-er and 2nd grader.
-My boys have been taking them to school for snack time all week, and my daughter/photography assistant has requested one for breakfast each morning.
-I may have enjoyed one here or there as well… 😉
+Don’t mistake that for crumbly, though…I’ve actually been extremely pleased with how well they hold together, even in the backpacks of my rough-and-tumble kids.
+They take them to school for snacks and request them for breakfast on busy mornings.
+I may enjoy one here or there as well… 😉

 I did this before baking and again immediately after baking and, as a result, I ended up with firm, crunchy-ish, non-crumbly granola bars.
 Success!